 Our public lands are our national treasure.
 I have run hundreds of miles through our public lands, enjoying the breathtaking scenery while competing in races and camping in Canyonlands National Park, Grand Staircase-Escalante National Monument, and Zion and Capitol Reef National Parks.
 The thought of a future where my son and our children’s only connection to this pristine and protected land is photographs and stories of what it was like before we sold it off for short-term gain is unacceptable to me.

-When we protect and support our monuments, rural communities in my district are more resilient.
-They see diversified economies and sustainable growth and are taken out of the boom and bust cycle driven by reliance on one natural resource.
+When we protect and support our monuments, our rural communities are more resilient.
+Billions of dollars come into this district in tourism and recreation and because of this, our rural towns see diversified economies and sustainable growth.
 Community leaders near the monuments tell me about healthier jobs, increases in tourism, population growth, and an influx of small businesses that provide higher per capita income thanks to the tourism these lands provide.
-Indeed, tourism and the recreation economy in Utah provides nearly 150,000 jobs and is worth $12.4 billion to Utah.
+Indeed, tourism and the recreation economy in Utah provides 110,000 jobs and is worth $12.3 billion per year to Utah.

 One of Utah’s crown jewels is the 200 million-year-old Grand Staircase-Escalante National Monument, which sits entirely in Utah’s 2nd district.
 Grand Staircase has outstanding recreational opportunities, astonishing paleontological discoveries, and stunning scenery, not to mention Native American and Mormon settler heritage including over 20,000 archeological sites and a large stretch of the Hole-in-the-Rock trail.